KnickKnaack/Average-Joes/userstories.md

 Effort Estimation: 6 person-hours

 Acceptance Test: Perform tests on breeding that show that different fish can be obtained through different breeding combinations.
-Will need to establish a functioning breeding system that may be accessable by the user.
-Then, prform tests if the user can get to breeding screen and breed to of thier own fish successfully.
-The user must also be able to purchase a new breed of fish with currency collected over time of play from in game stores purchasing system.
+Will need to establish a functioning breeding system that may be accessible by the user.
+Then, perform tests if the user can navigate to the breeding screen and breed two of their own fish successfully.
+The user must also be able to purchase a new breed of fish with currency collected over time of play from in the store's purchasing system.
 Perform tests if the user can purchase new fish in the shop.

 ### 3: Be able to pass the time
 As someone with a lot of free time, I want an interactive game so that I can pass the time.